Open-2-Photon-Microscope/light_collection_optics/filter_holders/README.txt

-stl, fcstd and scad files for replacable filter holders.
+stl, fcstd and scad files for swappable filter holders.